michcald/fsm/README.md

 ## The Stateful Entity

-We define a *Stateful Entity* as a particular class in our business domain that has a property whose value can changed depending by a given FSM schema.
+We define a *Stateful Entity* as a particular class in our business domain that has a property whose value can change depending by a given FSM schema.

 For Doctrine users, this will be a normal Doctrine entity with a property with any particular type (as long as the type is pertinent with what the value will be).